dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Navigation --> Dolly View...`
    :Shortcut:  :kbd:`Shift-Ctrl-MMB`

-In most cases its sufficient to zoom the view to get a closer look at something, however, you may notice that at a certain point you cannot zoom any closer.
+In most cases it's sufficient to zoom the view to get a closer look at something.

-This is because Blender stores a view-point that is used for orbiting and zooming.
-It works well in many cases, but sometimes you want to move the view-point to a different place.
-This is what Dolly supports, allowing you to transport the view from one place to another.
+However, zooming only gets you up to the point of interest and no further.

-You can dolly back and forth by holding down :kbd:`Shift-Ctrl` and dragging with :kbd:`MMB`.
+If you hit this point where zooming no longer works, you can instead Dolly by holding :kbd:`Shift-Ctrl` and dragging up or down with :kbd:`MMB`.
+This will move the point of interest (and the view along with it).

 ..
 NOTE(@campbellbarton): "Frame All" & "Frame Selected" could be documented elsewhere, however there doesn't seem to be an ideal location as only items in the View sub-menus have their own files.